kkhitsko/CarND-PID-Control-Project/README.md

 ## Optimize parameters using twiddle algorithm

 After that, I try to chose optimal parameters using twiddle algorithm.
-Result on each steps was written in log file.
+Result on each steps was written in log file https://github.com/kkhitsko/CarND-PID-Control-Project/log/steer_out_opt.txt.
 As result after 132300 steps I have following parameter values:
 * Kp = 0.265008
 * Ki = 0.0000396
 * Kd = 3.0